Andrew W. Mellon Fund for Faculty Innovation

 Request for Proposals

 The Andrew W. Mellon Fund for Faculty Innovation at the Princeton University Art Museum encourages innovative curricular initiatives that use the Art Museum’s collections in a significant way.
 The goal of the program is to support interdisciplinary study throughout the University and thoughtful use of the Museum’s collections by fostering collaboration between faculty and the Art Museum.
 Past proposals have resulted in courses in Anthropology, Art and Archaeology, Comparative Literature, English, French and Italian, German, History, Music, and Spanish and Portuguese.
 Grants are funded by an endowment from the Andrew W. Mellon Foundation as part of the Foundation’s ongoing commitment to strengthening the role of academic art museums in the teaching and training of undergraduate and graduate students.

 Full-time members of the Princeton University faculty from all departments are encouraged to submit proposals.
 The expectation is that at least half of a course's sessions will meet in museum galleries and study rooms.
 Faculty should discuss their proposal and access to the collections with a Museum curator before applying.
 Projects should be ratified in the department or program sponsoring the course, and a written endorsement from the chair of the sponsoring department must be included in the proposal.

 Funding and Additional Resources

-Financial support is provided in the form of a one-time summer stipend of $10,000 for full-time Princeton faculty and $5,000 for Princeton post-doctoral fellows.
+Financial support is provided in the form of a one-time summer stipend of $10,000 for full-time members of the Princeton faculty and $5,000 for Princeton post-doctoral fellows.
 The expectation for those who receive funding is that they will spend a substantial portion of the summer conducting in-depth research on the objects they plan to include in their course.